Inca's Balsa Log Raft

 That means, that a catamaran with four centerboards don't need any rudder.
-The skipper can take those rudders totally away and steer by Centerboards only
+The skipper can take those rudders totally away and steer by Centerboards only.

-The fact is, that with four centerboards on a catamaran we can change the underwater-hull and move her CLR = 'Center of Lateral Resistance' around - all the compass around the supposed CE = 'Center of Effort' of wind on sails.
+The fact is, that with four centerboards on a catamaran we can change the underwater-hull and move her CLR = 'Center of Water Resistance' - all the compass around the supposed center of wind on sails.

-The CE = 'Center of Effort' is represented by the center of sails = the center where the wind attack, and this is in every moment dependent of the sails you are carrying.
+The center of sails is the center where the wind attack, as in every moment is dependent of the sails you are carrying.

 and here we are talking exclusivamente the wetted surface of the Hull